What Is Animal Welfare and Why Is It Important?

 What are the Five Domains of animal welfare?

 - Nutrition – factors that involve the animal’s access to sufficient, balanced, varied, and clean food and water.

-- Environment – factors that enable comfort through temperature, substrate, space, air, odor, noise, and predictability.
+- Environment – factors that enable comfort through temperature, substrate, space, air, odour, noise, and predictability.

 - Health – factors that enable good health through the absence of disease, injury, impairment with a good fitness level.

-- Behavior – factors that provide varied, novel, and engaging environmental challenges through sensory inputs, exploration, foraging, bonding, playing, retreating, and others.
+- Behaviour – factors that provide varied, novel, and engaging environmental challenges through sensory inputs, exploration, foraging, bonding, playing, retreating, and others.